By Dana Kim, Crypto Markets Analyst

 Looking ahead, several trends could further reinforce Flickr’s viability in the digital photography arena.

-3. Integration of NFT Capabilities: As digital ownership continues gaining traction, expect Flickr to explore NFT integrations for photographers.
-This can enhance monetization avenues for creators, similar to recent developments seen on platforms like Foundation and OpenSea, which have fostered a market for digital artworks.
+Integration of NFT Capabilities: As digital ownership continues gaining traction, expect Flickr to explore NFT integrations for photographers.
+This can enhance monetization opportunities, providing creators with new revenue streams in an evolving digital landscape.

 FAQ